 - 1. Log into Atlas

 - 2. Navigate to the "Event Planning" section

 - 3. Click on "Register Event" to view and complete the online registration form

 - 4. Provide details such as:

 - a. the name and nature of the event

-- b. event host who is responsible for the majority of the planning and/or paying of the
+- b. event host who is responsible for the majority of the planning and/or paying of the event

 - c. date/time

 - d. space details

 - e. expected attendance

-- f. cost object for MIT police detail (when needed)

 - 5. Select any of the characteristics listed that are relevant to your event (ex: food, alcohol, minors, entertainment)